microsoft/DLWorkspace/docs/deployment/ACS/FAQ.md

     ```

     Please check the docker image of the job you are running.
 Sometime, the iPython (or SSH server) hasn't been properly started, which caused the endpoint to be not accessible.

+## I notice that my azure command is failing.

+Azure CLI may time out after inactivity.
+You may need to re-login via 'az login'.